RichardNamme

 about me

 My name is Richard.
-This section of my page on the web was set up to share experiences with friends, family and young business students seeking a career mentor.
+This page was set up to share some of my life and business experiences with friends, family and those referred to me seeking a career mentor.

-I work as an independent business analyst consultant with 10+years experience in the Telecom, Wireless, Banking & Insurance, Academia and publishing fields.
+I currently work as an independent business analyst consultant, with experience spanning over 16+ years in Retail, Telecom, Wireless, Banking & Insurance, Academia and publishing fields.

-I attended college in 3 continents and studied Economics and Management Information Systems at the undergrad and graduate levels, respectively.
+I attended college in 3 continents, studying Economics and Management Information Systems as my disciplines at the undergraduate and graduate levels, respectively.

-Thank you for visiting my page and please feel free to visit other sections on this page and share feedback.
+Thank you for visiting my page and feel free share your feedback.

 Please feel free to drop me a line and thank you for visiting my page.